ZephyrSnoww/forensics-final-exam/notes/Lab Request.md

 The Sterlings

 ### Evidence
-Bunsen burner stand w/ fingerprint
+- Bunsen burner stand w/ fingerprint
+- Glasswear with chloroform spill
+- Folder with notes

 ### Forensic Analysis Requested
 Fingerprint analysis to pull a fingerprint